vloneshi/WEB_G3NKICHI/src/pages/blog/2025-04-16-the-story-of-our-signature-silhouettes.md

 The right silhouette can do more than flatter it can transform how you feel.
 We believe fashion is not about hiding, but about *highlighting* your essence.

-When you wear GENKICHI, you're wearing something crafted to move with your life, not just your body.
+When you wear Genkichi, you're wearing something crafted to move with your life, not just your body.

 ✨ Because elegance is more than style, it’s presence.